 Step 4: By selecting the option at the bottom of the page, you may monitor the status of your application.
 As a consequence, a new window will open up with information about the application and its current status.

-You don’t have to follow all of the instructions above in order to verify the status of your patent application.
-A tab labeled “Application Status” is located above the “Patent Search” and “Patent E-Registration” tabs at the top of the search page.
+You don’t have to follow all of the instructions above to verify the status of your patent application.
+A tab labelled “Application Status” is located above the “Patent Search” and “Patent E-Registration” tabs at the top of the search page.

 After inputting the application number and captcha code into each field, click “Show Status.”
 The application data and application status will be displayed in a new window or page.